You Earned a Ticket!

 hero image

-Teacher benefits are negotiated locally
+Teacher health benefits are negotiated locally

-The main point here is that good heath insurance for teachers is a tradition, not a law.
-School districts are in the same jam as other employers.
-Health insurance is expensive, and there's not a magic source of funding for it.
+The main point here is that good heath insurance for teachers is a choice.
+It's a tradition, not a law.
 Districts that spend more on health insurance must spend less on salaries.
 It's just math.

 Do retired teachers receive benefits?

-Many districts provide health care benefits for teachers in retirement.
-The cost of this benefit has increased significantly, leading some districts to re-think the tradition.
-According to the California Legislative Analyst Office (LAO) in 2017, "Adjusted for inflation, districts today are spending about twice as much on retiree health benefits as they did in the early 2000s.
+"Adjusted for inflation, districts today are spending about twice as much on retiree health benefits as they did in the early 2000s.
 This added cost pressure comes at a time when districts are facing other pressures—most notably, rising pension costs and expectations to enhance services for low-income students and English learners."

 The psychic benefits of teaching